mastodon/documentation/content/en/methods/grouped_notifications.md

 : String.
 One of `full` (default) or `partial_avatars`.
 When set to `partial_avatars`, some accounts will not be rendered in full in the returned `accounts` list but will be instead returned in stripped-down form in the `partial_accounts` list.
 The most recent account in a notification group is always rendered in full in the `accounts` attribute.

 grouped_types[]
 : Array of String.
 Restrict which notification types can be grouped.
 Use this if there are notification types for which your client does not support grouping.
-If omitted, the server will group notifications of all types it supports (currently, `favourite` and `reblog`).
+If omitted, the server will group notifications of all types it supports (currently, `favourite`, `follow` and `reblog`).
 If you do not want any notification grouping, use [GET `/api/v1/notifications`]({{< relref "methods/notifications#get" >}}) instead.

 #### Response